6. Band alignment in heterostructures

 We see that, by default, there is no confinement potential in the device.

-We then set the confined carriers to be electrons, and call set_V_from_phi to set the confinement potential from the conduction band edge.
+We then call set_V_from_phi to set the confinement potential to the conduction band edge.

 # View the total confinement potential after calling set_V_from_phi